New insights from the flavor dependence of quark transverse momentum distributions in the pion: Results

 The fit, conventionally named MAPTMDPion25 Flavor Dependent (FD), involves six parameters, {\it i.e.} the three parameters $N_\pi^a, \, \sigma_\pi^a, \, \alpha_\pi^a$ for $a=d,\, {\rm sea}$.
 The obtained values are listed in Tab.~\ref{t:param_pion_FD}.
 The results for the valence channel are quite different from the flavor-independent case listed in Tab.~\ref{t:param_pion_FI} because they are influenced by the sea quarks.
 The latter channel is not well constrained by data, with errors at the level of almost 100\%.
 Nevertheless, their influence is very important because it allows one to have a more realistic picture of the valence components in the pion, including their larger uncertainties with respect to the results in Tab.~\ref{t:param_pion_FI}.
 We believe that this is an important outcome of this work.
 As a final remark, the larger uncertainties for the parameters of the valence channel in Tab.~\ref{t:param_pion_FD} call for new data as a necessary step towards better constraining the corresponding pion TMD PDF.

 In Tab.~\ref{t:chi2_pion_FD}, we show the quality of the MAPTMDPion25 FD fit by listing the breakup of $\chi^2_0/N_{\text{cut}}$ into its uncorrelated ($\chi^2_D$) and correlated ($\chi^2_\lambda$) components, for both the E537 and E615 experiments.
-Introducing flavor dependence in the analysis yields a small yet nonnegligible improvement in the fit's quality, reaching a total $\chi^2_0/N_{\text{cut}} = 1.22$ (compared to 1.28 in the flavor-independent case, see Tab.~\ref{t:chi2_pion_FI}).
-This improvement is less pronounced than in the proton case discussed in a similar context~\cite{Bacchetta:2024qre}.
+Introducing flavor dependence in the analysis yields { a total $\chi^2_0/N_{\text{cut}} = 1.22$, compared to the flavor-independent 1.28 in Tab.~\ref{t:chi2_pion_FI}.
+It is a small improvement, but it amounts to a $\Delta \chi^2 = 6.1$ in the total $\chi^2$ that corresponds, for three additional parameters, to a significance larger than 1~$\sigma$ (based on the likelihood-ratio test).} This improvement is less pronounced than in the proton case discussed in a similar context~\cite{Bacchetta:2024qre}.
 The difference most likely stems from the DY dataset for pions being limited and weakly sensitive to flavor, a feature that emerges also in extractions of proton TMDs using only DY data~\cite{Moos:2023yfa}.
-However, we remark that there is a significant improvement in the description of the E615 data (compare the 1.40 of Tab.~\ref{t:chi2_pion_FD} with the corresponding 1.52 of Tab.~\ref{t:chi2_pion_FI}), mostly related to a much better description of the lowest two bins in $Q$ (from $\chi^2_D/N_{\text{cut}} = 2.04$ to 1.26, and from 2.44 to 1.63, respectively).
+However, we remark that there is a non-negligible improvement in the description of the E615 data (compare the 1.40 of Tab.~\ref{t:chi2_pion_FD} with the corresponding 1.52 of Tab.~\ref{t:chi2_pion_FI}), mostly related to a much better description of the lowest two bins in $Q$ (from $\chi^2_D/N_{\text{cut}} = 2.04$ to 1.26, and from 2.44 to 1.63, respectively).

 In Fig.~\ref{f:E615}, we present the comparison between the results of our fit (represented by the colored bands) and the experimental data (depicted by black points) for the $4.05 < Q < 4.5$ GeV (left panel) and $7.65 < Q < 9$ GeV (right panel) bins from the E615 dataset.
 The upper panels display the differential DY cross section as a function of the virtual boson's transverse momentum $|\qT|$, while the lower panels show the ratio between theoretical predictions and experimental data.
 The uncertainty bands, corresponding to the central 68\% C.L., demonstrate that our fit accurately reproduces the shape of the experimental data.
 The broadness of the error bands primarily reflects the large correlated systematic error in the normalization of the data points, which amounts to $\sim 16$\% (this error is not explicitly shown in the plots).